Curtis Parkinson | Widow’s Reasonable Financial Provision Claim Rejected

 Furthermore, when adding the last codicil in 2019, Christopher also signed a Letter of Wishes alluding to their “uncertain” matrimonial circumstances, urging the Trustees to make sure his wife could maintain her current lifestyle, but if “If her own resources are such that she does not require that income”, or she remarried, then they should consider removing “her right to income in all or part of the Trust Fund”.

-The grant of probate was issued in late 2020, confirming Christopher’s net estate value at just over £1m.
+The grant of probate was issued in late 2020.
+This confirmed Christopher’s net estate value at just over £1m.
 The trustees agreed that the monies held in the Trust should be invested and the income paid to Elizabeth in line with her husband’s Will.

 Elizabeth Ramus’ Claim